keymetrics/origa/doc/README.md

 ## Disabling the trace agent

 The trace agent can be turned off by specifying `enabled: false` in your configuration file.

-## Trace batching and sampling

-The aggregation of trace spans before publishing can be configured using the `flushDelaySeconds` and `bufferSize` [options](config.js).
-The spans recorded for each incoming requests are placed in a buffer after the request has completed.
-Spans will be published to the UI in batch when the spans from `bufferSize` requests have been queued in the buffer or after `flushDelaySeconds` have passed since the last publish, whichever comes first.

-The trace configuration additionally exposes the `samplingRate` option which sets an upper bound on the number of traced requests captured per second.
-Some Google Cloud environments may override this sampling policy.

 ## Custom Tracing API